Science-icons/ScIcons/README.md

 # Scicons

-Scicons is a opensource project founded by Benjamin Maclaren, the first scicons were commissioned by Ben and produced by artist Jamie McCaw.
-Scicons were created using adobe illustrator and are available in SVG formats.

-The vision of scicons is to create a range of stylised opensource accessible science themed icons that can represent the diversity of areas and work in science.
+Scicons is a opernsource icon project with the vision to create a range of stylised opensource accessible science themed icons that can represent the diversity of science.

 ## Current Icons
 The base set of icons are created with a black and white base.